gfkpth/nominalperson_cldf/README.md

 - Associating examples to values in case there is more than one relevant example
   - For regular normalisation in standard relational tables I'd expect to set up a separate table linking example ids to value ids, but given the handling of sources, CLDF doesn't seem to strictly require transforming data into first normal form to avoid multiple values, is that right?
   - So would it be better to just have a list (semicolon separated?)
 - How to deal with complex words in examples, i.e. analyzed_words has two elements separated by space that are glossed as one element in original source.
-In LaTeX I encompass both elements in {} and have kept this for the examplestable for now, but it fails at validation.
-(Applies to examples 72 and 146)
+In LaTeX I encompass both elements in {} and have kept this for the examples.csv for now, but it fails at validation.
+(Applies to rows 73 and 148)
 - fine-grained parameter-assignments of examples (ExampleTable) to values (ValuesTable)
   - currently just a rough check: if demonstrative contained in gloss -> PPDC, otherwise just regular
+- still missing the `SourceTable`

+  ## Documentation

+- write-up for usage, especially regarding parameter-codes.json
+- details for tutorial-like guide
+  - What are possible values for `args.writer.objects['ValueTable']`?
+  - How does the following part skipped over in the tutorial work when needed?
+    - "Because we only create a single CLDF dataset here, we do not need to call with self.cldf_writer(...) as ds: explicitly.
+Instead, an initialized cldfbench.cldf.CLDFWriter instance is available as args.writer."